tzConnectBerlin/mintery/README.md

 Before starting the mintery docker-compose setup, we need to first deploy an NFT contract that will be owned by you.

-Run the `script/deploy-contract.bash` script, giving your public tezos key (aka your tz1 address) as first argument, and the corresponding private key as second argument.
+Run the `script/deploy-contract.bash` script, giving your public tezos key (aka your tz1 address) as first argument (note: it has to be an address that has some tez balance, see section "Address initialization" for more info), and the corresponding private key as second argument.
 For example:

 ```bash
 ./script/deploy-contract.bash tz1g3coajkc9N77XDy55pVEgBGWspQfYqMiH edsk...
 ```

+## Address initialization

+Deploying a contract requires some tez present in the address associated to the private key.
+Since we're deploying on a testnet (Hangzhou2net), we can use one of the public faucet services that provide us with free tez:

+- `@tezos_faucet_bot` on telegram (in our experience the easiest to use)
+- https://teztnets.xyz/hangzhounet-faucet (should work as well, but does require the `tezos-client` tool to be installed)

 # Run